ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

     Deleted Networks:
     mongodb

 Still error.
 Hmmm.
 I have just installed a VPN on this VM.
 Openvpn adds routes for `0.0.0.0/1` and `128.0.0.0/1` (the entire IP range), and docker can not find a range of IP addresses to create a private network.
 I do not want to disable (`service openvpn stop`) it.
 Thinking ...
 But for now I will just disable.
 Works like a charm now.
+Nearly.

+    [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
+In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

+[DEP0018](https://github.com.cnpmjs.org/nodejs/node/issues/32081) is apparently a highly contested warning.

 ## Hello world Python